Wil Trapp: Club career

-Columbus Crew SC
+Columbus Crew

 "Wil Trapp was outstanding today.
 I know Higuaín usually gets all the [credit], and their striker Schoenfeld will get credit because he scored two goals.
 But Wil Trapp was the key…Wil Trapp does his job.
 He brings the ball out for them and it's difficult to stop...He has, hopefully for him, a good future.
 He's American, you guys should be happy, but today I thought he was the difference."

 — —New York Red Bulls striker Thierry Henry after a Columbus victory in October 2014.

 On December 13, 2012, it was announced that Trapp had signed with his hometown Major League Soccer club, Columbus Crew, as a Homegrown Player.
 He became the fourth HGP signing in club history, following in the path of Aaron Horton, Matt Lampson, and Ben Speas.
 After missing the early part of his first season while on international duty, Trapp made his professional debut for the Crew on July 7, 2013, starting and playing the full ninety minutes in a 1–0 victory against Portland Timbers; he was named as the club's man of the match after completing 86 percent of his passes.
 Trapp started the final sixteen matches of the season for Columbus, earning a postseason nod as the club's Breakout Performer of the Year.

 Trapp was the youngest player in MLS history to serve as team captain in a league match, doing so at 21 years, 122 days.

 Ahead of his second professional season, Trapp was named as the vice captain for Columbus, serving as understudy to Michael Parkhurst.
 Trapp wore the captain's armband for the first time on May 17, 2014, captaining the Crew in Parkhurst's absence against Portland.
 He became the first Homegrown Player in MLS history to wear the captain's armband in a league fixture, and at 21 years old was the youngest captain in league history.
 Trapp set a number of other firsts throughout the season: he received his first red card on May 4, part of a 2–0 defeat against Sporting Kansas City, and scored his first professional goal on September 13, part of a 2–2 draw against Houston Dynamo.
 He made his postseason debut in the conference semifinals, starting both legs against New England Revolution.
 Additionally, Trapp was selected to take part in the 2014 Major League Soccer Homegrown Game, alongside his teammate Lampson.
 Trapp finished the season with one goal in 31 total appearances.